spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/customizing-the-rendered-output.md

 ---
-title: Displaying responsive images
+title: Customizing the rendered output
 ---

-Coming soon...